 The UN Charter gives the Security Council 'primary responsibility for the maintenance of international peace and security'2 and requires UN members to 'accept and carry out the decisions of the Security Council in accordance with the Charter'.3 Article 41 gives the Security Council authority to impose measures, including 'complete or partial interruption of economic relations'.

-The European Union adopts sanctions and other restrictive measures pursuant to Common Foreign and Security Policy and, in particular, Article 25 of the Treaty on European Union and Article 215 of the Treaty on the Functioning of the European Union.
+The European Union adopts sanctions and other restrictive measures pursuant to the Common Foreign and Security Policy and, in particular, Article 25 of the Treaty on European Union and Article 215 of the Treaty on the Functioning of the European Union.
 National legislation sets the penalties for breaching sanctions.

 To achieve specific foreign policy and national security objectives,4 the United Kingdom implements its own domestic sanctions and other restrictive measures through a combination of statutory instruments and primary legislation (discussed in more detail below).
-Penalties for breaching sanctions can be either criminal or civil: the maximum criminal penalties include up to seven years' imprisonment and unlimited fines.4

-There is also scope in the United Kingdom for civil monetary penalties (of up to £1 million or 50 per cent of the estimated value of the funds that breach the sanctions).
-Deferred prosecution agreements are be available in respect of sanctions breaches.
+Penalties for breaching sanctions can be either criminal or civil: the maximum criminal penalties include up to seven years' imprisonment and unlimited fines;5 and civil monetary penalties can be up to £1 million or 50 per cent of the estimated value of the funds that breach the sanctions.
+Deferred prosecution agreements are also available in respect of sanctions breaches.

-As at 7 April 2020, there are EU restrictions in place against companies and individuals in or connected with more than 30 countries (including Libya, Venezuela and Sudan).
+As at 25 March 2021, there are EU and UK restrictions in place against companies and individuals in or connected with more than 30 countries (including Libya, Venezuela and Sudan).
 The restrictions that are likely to have most impact on businesses engaged in shipping and international commerce are those restrictions imposed pursuant to the sanctions relating to Iran, Syria, North Korea and Ukraine (including measures affecting trade with Russia).

 In January 2016, in a hugely significant development, a large number of the restrictions affecting Iran were suspended, pursuant to the Joint Comprehensive Plan of Action (JCPOA).
-The JCPOA, commonly referred to as the Iran Deal, was the culmination of many months of negotiation between Iran on the one hand and the P5+15 on the other, and is considered in more detail in Section VI.
+The JCPOA, commonly referred to as the Iran Deal, was the culmination of many months of negotiation between Iran and the P5+1,6 and is considered in more detail in Section VI.
 Following a period of sanction relief, many of the US sanctions against Iran were reimposed in August and November 2018 (see Section VI).

-In January 2019, existing restrictions on the government of Venezuela were extended to include the Central Bank of Venezuela and Petroleos de Venezuela SA (PDVSA).
-In addition, PDVSA was designated on the US Specially Designated Nationals (SDN) List.
-These restrictions prohibit US persons from conducting virtually all dealings with these entities and have the potential to affect non-US persons (see further discussion of US sanctions and their impact on non-US persons).
+In January 2019, existing US restrictions on the government of Venezuela were extended to include the Central Bank of Venezuela and Petroleos de Venezuela SA (PdVSA).
+In addition, PdVSA was added to the US Specially Designated Nationals (SDN) List.
+These restrictions prohibit US persons from conducting virtually all dealings with these entities and have the potential to affect non-US persons (see Section III for further discussion of US sanctions and their impact on non-US persons).
 The US Secretary of State also has the remit to designate anyone (including non-US persons) determined to operate in the following sectors of the Venezuelan economy: gold, oil, defence and security and financial.7 In June 2020, a number of tankers and owning companies that had engaged in Venezuela trades were added to the US SDN list for operating in the Venezuelan oil sector.
 Some of these designations were quickly removed through owner cooperation with the Office of Foreign Asset Controls (OFAC).